Vitamin B12 Deficiency

 What causes or increases my risk for vitamin B12 deficiency?

 - You eat few or no foods that contain vitamin B12.
-Vegans and other vegetarians are at increased risk of vitamin B12 deficiency.
+Vegans and other vegetarians are at increased risk for vitamin B12 deficiency.
 Infants born to or breastfed by a woman with a vitamin B12 deficiency may also have low levels of vitamin B12.

 What are the signs and symptoms of vitamin B12 deficiency?